symbol/symbol-docs/source/getting-started/first-application.rst

 Accounts change the blockchain state through transactions.
 Once an account announces a transaction, if properly formed, the server will return an OK response.

-Receiving an OK response does not mean the transaction is valid, which means it is still not included in a block.
+Receiving an OK response does not mean the transaction is valid, or included included in a block.
 A good practice is to **monitor transactions** before being announced.

 Open three new terminals:

-1. The first terminal :doc:`monitors announced transactions <../guides/monitor/monitoring-a-transaction-status>` validation errors.
+1. Monitor transaction validation errors.

 .. code-block:: bash

    nem2-cli monitor status

-2. Monitoring ``unconfirmed`` shows you which transactions have reached the network, but are not included in a block yet.
+2. Monitor ``unconfirmed`` transactions to know which transactions have reached the network but are not included in a block yet.

 .. code-block:: bash

    nem2-cli monitor unconfirmed

-3. Once a transaction is included, you will see it under the ``confirmed`` terminal.
+3. Monitor ``confirmed`` transactions to see which announced transactions are included in a block.

 .. code-block:: bash